taraw28/ling567-22wi-bcj/README.md

 ## Lab 2 Phenomena
 ### Case
 - currently have core cases plus a couple of local cases
-- maybe add rest of local cases and dnominal cases?
+- maybe add rest of local cases and nominal cases?

 ### Tense/aspect
 - waiting on responses from canvas on "rl" type
 - would need to update auxiliaries

+### Coverage
+- corpus: 0.6%
+  - ambiguity: 3 readings for 1 sentence
+- lab2 testsuite: 18.2%
+  - ambiguity: 7 readings for 2 sentences (6 for 1, 1 for 1)

 ## Lab 3 Phenomena
 ### Determiners/rest of NP